-Immunities (Su): Gorgons are immune to all physical damage, except that dealt by either fire or objects made from silver or objects striking directly at their black third eye.
+Immunities (Su): The minion of Hotath and Helgor is immune to all physical damage, except that dealt by either fire or objects made from silver.
 Silver weapons are not generally manufactured during the Hyborian Age, though improvised weapons made from silver benches, candlesticks, mugs etc. could be used.
-If a critical hit is struck, presume it struck the third eye.

-Manifest (Su): As a standard action, the gorgon can either leave Earth and return to its home place, or appear on Earth.
-In either case, it manifests at the new location at the end of its action.
+Manifest (Su): As a standard action, The minion of Hotath and Helgor can either leave Earth and return to its home place, or appear on Earth.
+In either case, it manifests at the new location at the end of its Skills: The minion of Hotath and Helgor's padded feet, coupled with its innate sneakiness and cunning, give it a +8 bonus to all Move Silently checks.